August Sturm

-August Daniel Sturm was an American businessman.
+August Daniel Sturm (1865–1943) was an American businessman.
 He was one of Indiana's leading canners and was the founder of the Central State Canning Company and the Sturm Canning Company, of which he was president.

 Early life

 Sturm was born in Marion County, Indiana on January 5, 1865.
 His parents John (March 1, 1830 – May 7, 1895) and Elizabeth (Greenwalt) (January 15, 1835 – February 2, 1898) Sturm were German immigrants.
 Two of their children were born in Germany.
 Owing to conditions of life in Central Europe John Sturm sought better opportunities in the New World.
-In about 1862 the family arrived in Indianapolis.
+In about 1862, the family arrived in Indianapolis.
 His first job in Indiana was in a brickyard.
-A few years later he became a farmer.
+A few years later, he became a farmer.
 He was also a teamster in Indianapolis.
 They were members of the Zion Evangelical Church.

-Sturm attended the common schools of Marion County and for a short time was a student in the Lutheran parochial school.
+Sturm attended the common schools of Marion County; for a short time, he was also a student in the Lutheran parochial school.
 As a small boy, he sold papers on the streets of Indianapolis and shined shoes.
 At age thirteen, he began regular employment as a farmhand.